-I appreciate your leadership in addressing the Bay Area's public transit funding crisis and look forward to working closely with you to refine SB 63.
-Our shared goal is to advance a version of the bill that truly reflects regional partnership, equity, and accountability-principles essential to building a sustainable and reliable transit future for all Bay Area residents.
+Thank you for your continued partnership and leadership on the Assembly Transportation Committee.
+We look forward to advancing a version of SB 63 that truly reflects regional partnership, equity, and accountability, principles that are essential to building a sustainable and reliable transit future for all Bay Area residents.
 Should you have any questions, I can be reached at sllamas@actransit.org or 510-891-4753 or you may contact Claudia Burgos, Interim Executive Director of External Affairs, Marketing and Communications, at cburgos@actransit.org or 510-701-2935.